janadari/Mobile-App/README.md

-# Mobile-App
-Mobile application developed using android studio
+Mobile application developed in Java using android studio